-- (4) cube mold and ejected into the - (5) storage bin where a motor-powered auger moves cubes forward.
+(4) cube mold and ejected into the

+(5) storage bin where a motor-powered auger moves cubes forward.

-Cubes dispense through the chute in the door when the dispenser pad is pressed.
+Cubes dispense through the chute in the door when the pad is pressed.

-When CRUSHED is selected (on some models), a baffle channels cubes through the crusher and crushed ice falls through a chute into the glass.
+When the switch is moved to CRUSHED (on some models), a baffle channels cubes through the crusher and crushed ice falls through a chute into the glass.